Big quantum cohomology of even dimensional intersections of two quadrics: A reconstruction theorem

-then using (\ref{eq-recursion-primitive-abcc-even(2,2)}), $\partial_{t^I}F(0)$ can be expressed as a combination of invariants with not larger length and less primitive insertions.
-If there does not exist such $a,b,c$, then one of the following two cases happen: \begin{enumerate} \item[(i)] all $i_j$ but one vanish; \item[(ii)] all $i_j>0$ and are equal, and $|I|-4-(n-1)i_j=0$ for all $n+1\leq j\leq 2n+3$. \end{enumerate} In the case (i) one uses (\ref{eq-recursion-primitive-aabb-even(2,2)}) to reduce to the case that there exists at least two nonvanishing components in $I$.
+then using (\ref{eq-recursion-primitive-abcc-even(2,2)}), $\partial_{t^I}F(0)$ can be expressed as a combination of invariants with no larger length and fewer primitive insertions.
+If there does not exist such $a,b,c$, then one of the following two cases happens: \begin{enumerate} \item[(i)] all $i_j$ but one vanish; \item[(ii)] all $i_j>0$ and are equal, and $|I|-4-(n-1)i_j=0$ for all $n+1\leq j\leq 2n+3$. \end{enumerate} In the case (i) one uses (\ref{eq-recursion-primitive-aabb-even(2,2)}) to reduce to the case that there exists at least two nonvanishing components in $I$.
 In the case (ii),

 for all $n+1\leq j\leq 2n+3$, which implies $i_{n+1}=i_{n+2}=\dots=i_{2n+3}=1$, and thus corresponds to (\ref{eq-specialLength(n+3)Invariant-even(2,2)}). \end{proof}

 The following observation will be used in the proof of Theorem \ref{thm-convergence}. \begin{remark} In the proof of Theorem \ref{thm-reconstruction-even(2,2)}, if the cases (i) and (ii) do not happen, we can take $a,b,c$ such that $i_a$ and $i_b$ are the biggest two components in $I$ and $i_c$ is the smallest one in $I$, and thus